Y0Coss/docs-fork/pages/bare_metal_cloud/virtual_private_servers/migrate-to-pci-or-dedicated-server/guide.en-gb.md

 ---
 title: "How to migrate a website from a VPS to a Dedicated Server or a Public Cloud instance"
-excerpt: "Find out how to migrate your website from a VPS to a dedicated server or Public Cloud instance"
+excerpt: "Find out how to migrate your website from a VPS to a Dedicated Server or a Public Cloud instance"
 updated: 2025-01-09
 ---